pmqs/Fix-OneDrive-Zip/README.md

 **Notes**

+1. It may be possible to work around this issue by updating the archiving program you are using to the latest version.

-1. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.
+2. This program will modify your Zip file, so it is good practice to take a backup copy of the original file just in case.

-2. You need a 64-bit build of `perl` installed on your system to run this program.
+3. You need a 64-bit build of `perl` installed on your system to run this program.

 ## Usage